softindex/datakernel/examples/http-helloworld/README.md

 ## 1. Working Example

-To run the complete example, enter next commands:
+If you want to run the complete example in console, enter next commands:
 ```
 $ git clone https://github.com/softindex/datakernel
 $ cd datakernel